 Copyright & Fair Use for Education

-A guide for faculty to understand copyright and fair use
+A guide for faculty introducing copyright and fair use.

 Showing Movies/Videos in Class

 To best position yourself to assert a fair use argument when using video, consider doing the following:

 - Link to the video if possible rather than making an electronic copy available to students.
 Linking to materials is ordinarily not a violation of copyright but rather a technological instruction for locating materials.

 - If copying a video, do not use any more of the video than the amount needed to serve your purpose.